saramic/learning/blog/201710_progress.md

 * Wed 11th
   * what is http://www.shippable.com/ going on about DevOps Assembly lines? watch [DevOps — Getting Beyond the Happy Talk: Avi Cavale, CEO of Shippable](https://youtu.be/bJtEdTeR16Q)
+    - think of deployment as a pipeline
+    - pipeline should work without any human intervention (email, chat, other)
+    - only then can you reach next level

   * **RabbitMQ**
     just got the "RabbitMQ in depth" book shipped from Manning - didn't even